AlbertVilaCalvo/React-Native-Memory-Game/README.md

 ## Develop

-First install the dependencies with `yarn install`, then do:
+First install the dependencies with `npm install`, then do:

 ```bash
 # Start the bundler